Intrinsic alignment of disks and ellipticals across hydrodynamical simulations: Measurements and Data

 \subsubsection{IllustrisTNG}

 The IllustrisTNG project contains simulations with multiple boxsizes and resolutions, of which TNG300-1 is used throughout this work, and TNG100-1 and TNG100-2 are used in Appendix \ref{app:resolution} to gauge the influence of boxsize and resolution effects on the results.
 The volume of TNG300 is a box with length $205\mathrm{cMpc}/h$ on each side, containing $2500^3$ dark matter particles of mass $m_{\mathrm{DM}}=5.9\times 10^7 \mathrm{M_\odot}$, which are evolved using the AREPO code \citep{Springel_2010} from $z=127$ to $z=0$.
 The cosmological parameters are assumed to be: $\Omega_{\mathrm{m},0} = 0.3089$, $\Omega_{\mathrm{b},0} = 0.0486$, $\sigma_8 = 0.8159$, $n_\mathrm{s} = 0.9667$ and $h=0.6774$ \citep{Planck2016}.
 Physical processes that are not resolved are governed by sub-grid models, which are described in \citet{Pillepich_2017_methods} and \citet{Weinberger_2016} and include procedures for radiative cooling and heating; star formation; stellar evolution and feedback; chemical enrichment and black hole accretion, mergers and AGN feedback with thermal (quasar) and kinetic (wind) modes.
 Haloes, sub-haloes and galaxies are found and defined using the Friends-of-Friends (FoF) and SUBFIND algorithms \citep{SUBFIND_Springel_2001}, which group dark matter particles and then determine the gravitationally bound (sub-)structures.
+The IllustrisTNG simulations have been calibrated to the $z=0$ galaxy stellar mass function; stellar mass - halo mass relation; stellar mass - stellar size relation; stellar mass - BH mass relation and total gas mass content (in $r_{500}$) in massive galaxy groups and the shape of the cosmic star formation rate density at $z\leq10$.